Zakopane City & Culture

 Located right on Krupówki street, the main branch of the Tatra Museum is the ultimate place to dive deep into the area's rich history.
 The exhibits vividly document the unique ethnographic culture of the Polish Highlanders (Górale), showcasing their historical clothing, farming tools, and beautifully decorated wooden furniture.
 The museum also features extensive sections dedicated to the unique natural environment, geology, and diverse wildlife of the Tatra Mountains.
 It is an incredibly rewarding visit for anyone wanting to truly understand the soul of Zakopane.

-museum Local History umbrella Indoor Activity
+museum Local History Museum Website open_in_new

 5. Villa Koliba (Museum of Zakopane Style)